sous-chefs/zabbix-agent/README.md

 ## USAGE
 Update the metadata.rb and change your package type (apt, yum) from "recommends" to "depends."

-If you have internet access and a searchable dns alias so "zabbix" will resolve to your zabbix server this cookbook may work with no aditional changes.
-Just include recipe[zabbix-agent] in your runlist.
+If you have internet access and a searchable DNS alias so "zabbix" will resolve to your zabbix server this cookbook may work with no additional changes.
+Just include recipe[zabbix-agent] in your run_list.

 Otherwise you will need to modify: